Umesh-Kumar-G/pki-module/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'com.fonepay.pki-module' is invalid and this project uses 'com.fonepay.pkimodule' instead.
+* The original package name 'com.pki.pki-module' is invalid and this project uses 'com.pki.pkimodule' instead.

 # Getting Started